pau1ie/Booklet/documents/user/installation.rst

 .. _from_source:

-This section describes the execution and build process with source directory.
+This section explains how to aquire, run and build the project from source.

-Get a project
+Get the project
 ^^^^^^^^^^^^^^^^^^^

 You can download the project with git.